LEYLANK/alx-low_level_programming/0x02-functions_nested_loops/README.md

 _islower > Write a function that checks for lowercase character isalpha > Write a function that checks for alphabetic character.
 There is no such thing > Write a function that computes the absolute value of an integer.
+There are only 3 colors > Write a function that prints the last digit of a number.